When people talk about their credit rating, they often think there is one universal credit score.

 It's unclear what the average TransUnion credit score is because this credit reference agency hasn't released a detailed breakdown of how their scores compare to others.

-According to Experian, the highest average Experian credit scores can be found in these areas:
+According to Experian, the highest UK average credit scores can be found in these areas:

 City of London (893)

 Isles of Scilly (886)